 The first one on our list of things to do on the West Coast of Florida is visiting Sarasota’s powdered sand beach.

 It has the softest and whitest beach sand among the many beaches of Florida so it surely is a must-visit!
 Fun fact: this beach’s sand is actually 99% quartz from the Appalachian Mountains.

 A city filled with cafes, shops, and dining choices is just a short walk from Siesta Key.

 There are SO many beaches in Florida, that sometimes it can be hard to choose.
 You could take a relaxing trip to Navarre beach or an exciting Miami beach vacation.
-Or, combine several beaches and make it a full week's worth of beach hoping!
+Or, combine several beaches and make it a full week’s worth of beach hopping!

 A family road trip near the beach is not complete without some water sports and activities.
 A Florida road trip from Miami will probably not be enough for a vacation, add some spice to it!

-Driving the Florida Keys can give you a peek of the best water activities we experienced in Florida.
+Driving the Florida Keys can give you a peek at the best water activities we experienced in Florida.
 Some of these activities can also be done in Key West.
 Check the list we made of our top water activities!